Role of alkaline metal in the rare-earth triangular antiferromagnet KYbO$_2$: Additional data for NaYbO

 \section{Additional data for NaYbO$_2$}

 For a systematic comparison with KYbO$_2$, we performed additional measurements on NaYbO$_2$.
 These measurements extend the data that have been reported by us earlier~\cite{Ding2019}.
 Fig.~\ref{fig:6} shows specific heat of NaYbO$_2$ and confirms the absence of magnetic order in zero field.
 Applying magnetic field induces long-range order manifested by a $\lambda$-type anomaly above 3\,T. Similar to KYbO$_2$, the anomaly shifts to higher temperatures when increasing the field up to 5\,T, while for higher fields this trend is reversed.
 The position of this peak is used to track the phase boundary shown in Fig.~\ref{fig:5}.
 Additionally, the second peak appears above 6\,T as a shoulder on the lower-temperature side, similar to the data reported in Ref.~\cite{Ranjith2019_NaYbO2}.
 We interpret this second peak as the transition induced by the field $H\|c$ because the lower component of the $g$-tensor weakens the effect of the out-of-plane field and, correspondingly, a higher field strength would be needed to stabilize field-induced order.
 Since $g_{\perp}=3.28(8)$ of NaYbO$_2$ is similar to the isotropic $g=3.08(3)$ of KYbO$_2$, while $g_{\|}=1.75(3)$ is much lower, we used the first peak when tracing the phase boundary.
-We also measured low temperature $M(H)$ for NaYbO$_2$ shown in Fig.~\ref{fig:7}.
-As for KYbO$_2$, NaYbO$_2$ develops a plateau feature at about $\frac{1}{2}$ of the saturation magnetization.
+We also measured the low-temperature $M(H)$ curves for NaYbO$_2$ (Fig.~\ref{fig:7}) and {traced the field range of the plateau using maxima and minima in the second derivative.}